 The town was heavily damaged during the Crimean War of 1853-1856.
 Trade was stopped because of the war.
-In spring 1855, English-French squadron entered the Azov Sea.
-On May 24, the enemy troops with the help of ship artillery landed in the town, destroyed store-houses in the port and burnt several houses.
+In spring 1855, an English-French squadron entered the Azov Sea.
+On May 24, the troops supported by naval artillery landed in the town, destroyed store-houses in the port and burnt several houses.

 More Historical Facts…

-On December 30, 1917, Soviet power was established as a result of an armed revolt.
+On December 30, 1917, Soviet power was established as a result of an armed uprising.
 In 1920, metallurgic plants were nationalized and united into one plant.
-In the early 30s, the construction of a metallurgic plant “Azovstal” became the main construction site in the town.
+In the early 1930s, the construction of a metallurgic plant “Azovstal” became the main construction site in the town.

-In the second half of the 80s, perestroika started in the USSR and it caused economic and political changes in the city.
-In 1989, the historical name “Mariupol” was returned to the city on the citizens’ request.
+In the second half of 1980s, perestroika started in the USSR and it caused economic and political changes in the city.
+In 1989, the historical name “Mariupol” was returned to the city.

 In 1996, thanks to Greek neighborhood, Greek Republic Consulate was opened here.

-In 2000, the government of Greece supported foundation of a Greek cultural center.
+In 2000, the government of Greece supported founding of a Greek cultural center.

 The city has two steel mills (“Ilyich Iron and Steel Works” and “Azovstal”), making up a significant part of Ukraine’s total export.

 Machine-building concern “Azovmash” is the largest in Ukraine.
-Industrial area of the city produces about one third of Donetsk region exports and about 7.0% of all Ukrainian exports.
+Mariupol industrial area produces about one third of Donetsk region exports and about 7.0% of all Ukrainian exports.

-Present day Mariupol is a metallurgic and machine-building center of Ukraine, the important region for the country, one of the main donors and the source of currency flow into the country’s budget (over 10%), the largest sea trade port.
+Present day city is a metallurgic and machine-building center of Ukraine, one of the main donors and the source of currency flow into the country’s budget, the largest sea trade port.

-Mariupol is among Top 10 largest cities in Ukraine, together with Nikolaev it is 9th/10th largest Ukrainian city.
-However, it remains a resort city.
+Mariupol is among Top 10 largest cities of Ukraine.
+Together with Nikolaev it is 9th/10th largest Ukrainian city.
+However, it remains a resort city too.

-After Ukrainian independence was declared, the importance of the city as the center of sports grew.
-It is also the center of Greek culture in Ukraine.
+After Ukrainian independence was declared, the importance of Mariupol as the center of sports grew.
+Also, it is the center of Greek culture in Ukraine.

-The old Mariupol (the district within the Azov Sea in the south, the river Kalmius in the east, Shevchenko boulevard in the north, Metallurgist prospect in the west) consists mainly of small buildings and preserved its architecture of the Russian Empire times.
+The old Mariupol (the district within the Azov Sea in the south, the river Kalmius in the east, Shevchenko boulevard in the north, Metallurgist prospect in the west) consists mainly of small buildings.
+It preserved the architecture of the Russian Empire time.

 The Azov Sea coast and the museum of local study are the main tourist attractions.
-A line of resort settlements stretches around the city.
+There are several resort settlements around the city.
 The first sanatoriums were opened in 1926.

 A narrow line of sandy beaches stretches for 16 km.
 The water temperature is 22-24 degrees Celsius above zero.
-The period of swimming lasts over 120 days, warm sea water is rich in iodine and minerals.
+Beach season lasts over 120 days, warm sea water is rich in iodine and minerals.

-- Metallurgist Day (the 3rd Sunday in July);
+- the Day of Metallurgists (the 3rd Sunday in July);

-- The Day of Sailor and other professional holidays.
+- the Day of Sailors and other professional holidays.

 Mariupol apartment houses

-The museum staff also pays attention to the cuisine of the Greeks of Azov regularly publishing the collections of receipts.
+The museum staff also pays attention to the cuisine of the Greeks of Azov, regularly publishing collections of receipts.
 Sartana Village, General Kurkchi Street, 37-a.
 Opening hours: 10:00-18:00, day off - Sunday.

 Local History Museum.
-The museum was founded February 6, 1920.
-The exhibition highlights the natural conditions of the southern part of Donetsk region and the history of the region from ancient times to the present.
+The museum was founded on February 6, 1920.
+The exhibition highlights the nature of the southern part of Donetsk region and the history of the region from ancient times to the present day.

-The museum has more than 53,000 museum objects, including written (handwritten and printed), numismatic, archaeological, natural, and others.
+The museum has more than 53,000 exhibits, including written (handwritten and printed), numismatic, archaeological, natural, and others.
 Georgievskaya Street, 20.

-Museum of Folk Life.
-The museum was opened in 1989.
-The exposition is about the features of daily life and culture of different nationalities that settled in the territory of the Azov Sea from the end of the 18th century - Ukrainians, Russians, Greeks, Jews, and Germans.
+The Museum of Folk Life.
+This museum was opened in 1989.
+The exposition is about the features of everyday life and culture of different nationalities that settled on the territory near the Azov Sea from the end of the 18th century (Ukrainians, Russians, Greeks, Jews, and Germans).
 Georgievskaya Street, 55.

 Pushkin Monument.
-The monument to famous Russian poet Alexander Pushkin is installed near the Palace of Culture “Markokhim” in 2000.
+The monument to the famous Russian poet Alexander Pushkin was installed near the Palace of Culture “Markokhim” in 2000.
 Pushkin visited Mariupol on his trip to the Caucasus in 1820.
 Metalurgov Street, 27.

-Monument to “Azovstal” personnel.
+The monument to “Azovstal” personnel.
 The monument is devoted to the personnel of “Azovstal” plant died during the Second World War.
-The monument is a composition of three figures: soldier, sailor, and worker.
+The monument is a composition of three figures: a soldier, a sailor, and a worker.
 Leporsky Street, 1.

 Other places of interest

-There is a children’s town with a variety of rides, fountain and artificial waterfall in the zoo.
-The place also has a cafe with summer terrace and children’s cafe.
+There is a children’s town with a variety of rides, a fountain and an artificial waterfall in the zoo.
+Also, the place has a cafe with a summer terrace and a children’s cafe.
 Sartana Village, Parkovy Street, 4.
 Opening hours: 9:00-20:00.

 Extreme Park.
-The park is located in Ilichevsky district, bordered by a park named after N. Gurov.
+The park is located in Ilichevsky district, bordered by the park named after N. Gurov.
 There are 14 rides in the park.
-Children’s playground, cafe, shopping pavilions can also be found there.
-Open from April to October.
+Also, you can find a children’s playground, cafe, shopping pavilions there.
+It is open from April to October.
 Karpinsky Street, 90.
 Opening hours: 15:00-22:00, day off - Monday.

 Tourist complex “Tourist”.
-This four-storey building is located in the center of the city, 100 meters from the beach.
-Main services: buffet, sauna, conference hall, volleyball and basketball pitch, concert hall, gym, excursions, parking.
+This four-storey building is located in the center, 100 meters from the beach.
+The main services: buffet, sauna, conference hall, volleyball and basketball pitch, concert hall, gym, excursions, parking.
 Primorsky Boulevard, 1/5.
 Contact phone: +380 629 37 57 78.